akash-network/website/src/content/Docs/guides/oneclickllm/index.md

 - Our aim is to streamline the deployment of LLM APIs on the Akash Network.
 - Our goal is to make it easy for users to deploy their preferred LLM models without worrying about the underlying infrastructure.
 - Users can simply select the LLM model they wish to deploy, and we will provide them with a properly configured SDL file with an inference server.
-- Once users have the SDL file, they can deploy the LLM API on the Akash Network with just a few clicks on Cloudmos/console.
+- Once users have the SDL file, they can deploy the LLM API on the Akash Network with just a few clicks on the [Akash Console](https://console.akash.network)or using the [CLI](/docs/deployments/akash-cli/overview/).
 - The deployment process is fully automated and managed by the Akash Network, ensuring that the service is highly available, scalable, and secure.

 ## Endpoints